sav-che/TL-2/Authors/Pennell, Francis Whittier {std. Pennell}.md

-> [!cite] BHL link: this entry starts at [page 154](https://www.biodiversitylibrary.org/item/103624#page/168/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 154](https://www.biodiversitylibrary.org/page/33189625) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pennell, Francis Whittier (1886-1952), American botanist; travelled and collected widely in the Americas; president of the Philadelphia botanical Club 1942-1952; Ph.D.
 Univ.
-Pennsylvania 1913; associate curator at NY 1914-1921; from 1921 Curator of botany at PH; eminent authority on Scrophulariaceae, botanical historian and bibliographer. (*Pennell*).
+Pennsylvania 1913; associate curator at NY 1914-1921; from 1921 Curator of botany at PH; eminent authority on Scrophulariaceae, botanical historian and bibliographer.
+**Abbreviated name**: *Pennell*

 #### Herbarium and types